-The ACT Council of Social Service Inc. (ACTCOSS) is a social justice organisation.
-We are the peak representative body for not-for-profit community organisations and people living with disadvantage in the Australian Capital Territory.
+The ACT Council of Social Service Inc. (ACTCOSS) represents not-for-profit community organisations and advocates for social justice in the ACT.

-We work collaboratively with organisations and individuals who support our vision and goals for positive social change.
+We are a not-for-profit peak body working collaboratively with organisations and individuals who support our vision and goals for positive social change.

 We advocate to government on social policy, encourage individuals and groups to take action, and provide capacity building services and resources to community organisations.
 We do all this with support and input from our membership.